cjmsmith/aguaclara_tutorial/Interactive-Tutorial-1-Markdown.md

    3. Check Deadlines
 3. Calm down a bit
    1. Stop worrying about everything
-   2. Do my work actually on time
+   2. Do my work actually on time!

   + CHEM 2080
   + BIOMG 1350